casper-ecosystem/lottery-demo-dapp/docs/specs.md

 All tickets are maintained in the Github project for this repo at https://github.com/casper-ecosystem/pbw-2024-workshop/issues

-Tickets not yet enterede into the Github system are kept in the tickets subfolder.
+Tickets not yet entered into the Github system are kept in the tickets subfolder.
+Master list is [here](./tickets/tickets-all.md)